 - Appetite loss

-The affected area may also be swollen, have a soft texture, and feel warm to the touch.
-In more serious cases, the scales may become raised and even detach from their skin.
+The affected area can also be swollen, have a soft texture, and feel warm to the touch.
+In more serious cases, the scales could become raised and even detach from their skin.
 Other signs of scale rot include:

 - excessive shedding in the affected area